 - They are susceptible to power outages.
 When your property doesn’t have power, so will your security system.
 For remote properties, this issue can be mitigated by having a backup generator.

 Advantage & Disadvantage

 Due to the installation time, a wired security camera system is highly suited for businesses or homeowners that have a more permanent location.
 The installation requires running cables, installation, and mounting, which can be a time-consuming endeavor.
 The location of the recorder and cameras will be contingent on the access of power outlets, and the cables must be run between the devices.
 Once the installation is done, the wired systems are less movable as the cameras will then necessitate re-running the cables.
+ACCL shares the many different CCTV camera options available that can make it easy for one to decide on which would best suit their needs.
 For individuals who require a quick and temporary security solution, the lack of flexibility and installation process are detracting factors.
 However, for others, the boosted reliability and being able to link more cameras on the system will offset the delayed installation process.